Main

 Expanding our campus

-The complex will include 70+ studio-style apartments and a small number of two-bedroom apartments.
+The complex will include 72 studio-style apartments and five two-bedroom family units.
 The new housing will be a quick walk from the Hatfield campus and located outside of the tsunami zone.

 On the Leading Edge